-Culture of trust plays a role not just in employee recruitment and retention, but in everything from the benefits employers offer to their cultural norms.
+Culture of employee trust plays a role not just in employee recruitment and retention, but in everything from the benefits employers offer to their cultural norms.
 As leaders welcome Gen Z into the workplace, they’re learning that this generation insists on transparency and steps to build trust in a way that prior ones simply did not.

 Frankly, today’s employees have high expectations.
 Edelman’s 2020 Trust Barometer found that 73% expect to have the opportunity to help shape the future of society.
 The same percentage say they expect to be included in company planning.

-Evident among younger employees, in particular, are four trust-related trends:
+Evident among younger employees, in particular, are four trends of employee trust in the workplace:

 1. Flexible work is becoming a table-stakes benefit.

-The giant leap that technology has made over the last decade means most employees are now able to work from home.
-Many now see that as a right rather than a privilege earned with high trust.
+The giant leap that HR technology has made over the last decade means most employees are now able to work from home.
+Many now see that as a right rather than a privilege earned with high employee trust.

 According to FlexJobs, which leases coworking space to companies, 80% of the 7,300 surveyed workers said they’d be more loyal to their employer if it gave them flexible work options.
 More than half (52%) have attempted to negotiate such arrangements themselves.

 It’s understandable that many employers are hesitant to give workers total freedom to work when and where they want.
-But technology — the very thing that has made this trend possible in the first place — can also be used to create accountability.
+But technology — the very thing that has made this trend possible in the first place — can also be used to create accountability in workplace.
 Communication platforms like Slack show when workers are online, and time-tracking tools can ensure they spend their time in ways that are actually valuable to the company.